linode/docs/docs/guides/databases/mysql/how-to-create-source-replica-replication-in-mysql/index.md

 To export a single database, include the `--opt <database_name>` option rather than `-–all-databases`.
     {{< /note >}}

-5. Back in the original MySQL shell, unlock the source database.
+1. Back in the original MySQL shell, unlock the source database.

         UNLOCK TABLES;

-6. Exit the MySQL shell.
+1. Exit the MySQL shell.

         QUIT;

-7. Copy the exported database file to the replica database server, using `ftp`, `scp` or another method of transferring the file.
+1. Copy the exported database file to the replica database server, using `ftp`, `scp`, or another method of transferring the file.

         scp databasecopy.sql root@<replica_ip_address>

-### Configuring the MySQL Replica Database
+### Configure the MySQL Replica Database

 The following configuration should be applied to the replica database configuration.
-To install MySQL on the replica server, see the "Installing MySQL" section.
+To install MySQL on the replica server, see the [Install MySQL](/docs/guides/how-to-create-source-replica-replication-in-mysql/#install-mysql) section.

-1. Open the main MySQL file, usually located at `/etc/mysql/mysql.conf.d/mysqld.cnf`,and change the `bind-address` to match the IP address of the replica server.
+1. Open the main MySQL file, usually located at `/etc/mysql/mysql.conf.d/mysqld.cnf`, and change the `bind-address` to match the IP address of the replica server.
     {{< file "/etc/mysql/mysql.conf.d/mysqld.cnf" aconf >}}
 bind-address  = xx.xx.xx.xx
     {{< /file >}}

-2. Uncomment or add the lines for `server-id` and `log-bin`.
+1. Uncomment or add the lines for `server-id` and `log-bin`.
 The `server-id` must be set to `2` on the replica, while the `log-bin` variable must be set to `/var/log/mysql/mysql-bin.log`.
 Add a variable for `relay-log` and set it to `/var/log/mysql/mysql-relay-bin.log`.
     {{< note >}}
 Ensure the `skip_networking` variable is not set anywhere inside this file.
 To replicate a single database, add the following directive to the file `binlog_do_db = database_name`.
 To configure more than one replica, number the `server-id` values in a sequentially increasing manner.
 For instance, a second replica would have a `server-id` of `3`.
     {{< /note >}}
     {{< file "/etc/mysql/mysql.conf.d/mysqld.cnf" aconf >}}
 server-id        = 2
 log_bin    = /var/log/mysql/mysql-bin.log
 relay-log        = /var/log/mysql/mysql-relay-bin.log
     {{< /file >}}

-3. Restart the MySQL service to incorporate the changes.
+1. Restart the MySQL service to incorporate the changes.

         sudo systemctl restart mysql

-4. Verify the status of MySQL and ensure it is `active`.
+1. Verify the status of MySQL and ensure it is `active`.

         sudo systemctl status mysql
     {{< output >}}